-In this article, I would like to share with you 10 network security best practices that can be used to best mitigate against malicious users and attacks on your network.
+In this article, I would like to share with you 10 network security best practices that can be used to best mitigate malicious users and attacks on your network.

 - Signature management – If you have an IPS (intrusion Protection System) or IDS (Intrusion Detection System) system you will need to ensure that these signature databases are up to date.
 It’s important to schedule a time to make sure that these databases that contain all of the information that is required to allow you to recognise malicious traffic have all of the latest updates.

-- Device hardening – This is where we apply a collection of network security best practices and recommendations to your network hardware to make them more difficult to penetrate from malicious users.
+- Device hardening – This is where we apply a collection of network security best practices and recommendations to your network hardware to make them more difficult to penetrate by malicious users.
 A simple example of one of these practices is to turn off the ability to connect to networking equipment via telnet and only allow access via SSH.
 Do your research and implement all of these best practices.

 - Change your Native VLAN – Most switches will have by default a native VLAN where traffic between clients is untagged with any VLAN information.
 If you keep your switch defaulted with this VLAN and your clients are part of this native VLAN then anyone who has access to this switch can plug their device in and then have access to the information passed across this VLAN.
 It’s best practice to change your native VLAN to something else and create a different VLAN for your production devices that the native VLAN does not have access to.